ultrasaurus/sails-new/README.md

   '*': true,

   'user': {
-    '*': 'authenticated',
+    '*': 'sessionAuth',
-    'findAll': true,
+    'findOne': true,
     'find':true
   }
 ```

-This refers to an 'isAuthenticated' policy that is defined already in api/policies/isAuthenticated.js  (this is actually just express middleware)
+This refers to an 'sessionAuth' policy that is defined already in api/policies/sessionAuth.js  (this is actually just express middleware)

 then if you go to http://localhost:1337/user that works